class HexaPDF:: Document:: Layout

 -

 A URL that should be linked to.
-If no text is provided but a link, the link is used as text.
+If no text is provided but a link, the link is used for the text.
+If this is set and :box is not, the hash will be transformed into text fragments with an appropriate link overlay.

 - style